BoardSource and GuideStar launched an initiative that enables nonprofit organizations to share information about how their organizations are governed.

 In an environment where donors, the public, and charity regulators are asking more and more questions about the effectiveness of nonprofit organizations, there is an opportunity for nonprofit organizations to lead the charge in creating transparency around their organizational practices, including the work of the board.

 BoardSource partnered with GuideStar to create a vehicle for organizations to do just that.
 Together, BoardSource and GuideStar launched an initiative that enables nonprofit organizations to share information about how their organizations are governed.

-A new section of the GuideStar Exchange titled “People & Governance” enables organizations to share information about the following.
+A section of GuideStar Nonprofit Profiles titled “Board Leadership Practices” that enables organizations to share information about the following.